 Ingredients: Deboned Beef, Chicken Meal, Tapioca Starch, Peas, Pea Starch, Pea Protein, Menhaden Fish Meal (source of Omega 3 Fatty Acids), Pea Fiber, Natural Flavor, Flaxseed (source of Omega 6 Fatty Acids), Chicken Fat (preserved with Mixed Tocopherols), Potatoes, Fish Oil (source of EPA-Eicosapentaenoic Acid), Dehydrated Alfalfa Meal, Dicalcium Phosphate, Deboned Lamb, Deboned Venison, Potassium Chloride, Dried Chicory Root, Choline Chloride, Calcium Carbonate, DL-Methionine, Caramel Color, Salt, Taurine, preserved with Mixed Tocopherols, Sweet Potatoes, Carrots, Glucosamine Hydrochloride, L-Carnitine, Zinc Amino Acid Chelate, Zinc Sulfate, Ferrous Sulfate, Vitamin E Supplement, Iron Amino Acid Chelate, Blueberries, Cranberries, Barley Grass, Parsley, Yucca Schidigera Extract, Dried Kelp, Turmeric, Nicotinic Acid (Vitamin B3), Calcium Pantothenate (Vitamin B5), Oil of Rosemary, L-Ascorbyl-2-Polyphosphate (source of Vitamin C), L-Lysine, Copper Sulfate, Biotin (Vitamin B7), Vitamin A Supplement, Copper Amino Acid Chelate, Manganese Sulfate, Chondroitin Sulfate, Manganese Amino Acid Chelate, Thiamine Mononitrate (Vitamin B1), Riboflavin (Vitamin B2), Vitamin D3 Supplement, Vitamin B12 Supplement, Pyridoxine Hydrochloride (Vitamin B6), Calcium Iodate, Dried Yeast, Dried Enterococcus faecium fermentation product, Dried Lactobacillus acidophilus fermentation product, Dried Aspergillus niger fermentation extract, Dried Trichoderma longibrachiatum fermentation extract, Dried Bacillus subtilis fermentation extract, Folic Acid (Vitamin B9), Sodium Selenite.

-User Reviews: The majority of owners who tried Blue Buffalo Wilderness Large Breed became instant fans.
-Many owners noted improvements in their dog’s coat condition, joint health and digestive habits after switching to this food, and, like almost all Blue Buffalo Wilderness recipes, dogs appeared to love the taste.
+User Reviews: The majority of owners who tried Blue Buffalo Wilderness Large Breed dog food became instant fans.
+Many owners noted improvements in their dog’s coat condition, joint health, and digestive habits after switching to this food, and, like almost all Blue Buffalo Wilderness formulas, dogs appeared to love the taste.
 However, a few dogs did exhibit digestive difficulties after making the switch, but such reports were quite rare.

-Bottom Line: If you are interested in a grain-free, all-natural recipe that is fortified with probiotics, glucosamine, chondroitin and omega fatty acids, it is hard to look past Blue Buffalo Wilderness Large Breed Recipe.
-It is priced similarly to other foods in the category.
+Bottom Line: If you are interested in a grain-free, all-natural dog food that is fortified with probiotics, glucosamine, chondroitin, and omega fatty acids, it is hard to look past Blue Buffalo Wilderness Large Breed Recipe.
+It is priced similarly to other dog foods in the category.
 Additionally, because it is specifically designed for large breed dogs, it has extra value for most Canine Weekly readers.

 Notable Qualities and Features: